Moussa018/Moussa018/README.md

 <br/>

-I build backend stuff that (mostly) doesn't crash, and poke at RAG pipelines and fine-tuning when I want to feel smart.
+I build backend stuff, and poke at RAG pipelines and fine-tuning when I want to feel smart.

 <br/>
 <img src="hailuo-2_3_pixel_art_beach_scene_at_golden_hour_cozy_developer_relaxing_in_a_hammock_with_a-0-ezgif.com-optimize.gif" alt="banner" width="100%"/>